Imposing mountain peaks, pristine alpine lakes, and more wildlife than you may actually be comfortable with.

 Here’s why we adore camping at Jenny Lake Campground in Grand Teton National Park:

-- It’s only for tent campers.
-If you are a #vanlifer or pulling a fifth-wheel, Jenny Lake Campground is not for you.
+• It’s only for tent campers.
+If you are a #vanlifer or pulling a fifth wheel, Jenny Lake Campground is not for you.
 The roads are narrow, the sites are small, and only tent campers are allowed.
 Why is this awesome?
 There are no generators allowed, making for an incredibly quiet camping experience.

-- The hiking near Jenny Lake is AMAZING!
+• The hiking near Jenny Lake is AMAZING!
 Whether you’re an all-out expert hiking machine or a total newbie to the world of hiking, there are incredible opportunities for hiking near Jenny Lake and you won’t even have to get in your car to find them.

 Hiking Near Jenny Lake Campground in Grand Teton National Park

-Jenny Lake Campground is pretty centrally located within Grand Teton National Park, so if you want to do some exploring, you’re not far from some incredible sites.
 One of the other reasons we love Jenny Lake Campground is that there are some great trails nearby that you can access without having to get into your car.
-The trails around Jenny Lake are basically part of the same network, so you can mix and match depending on your time frame and ability level.
+The trails around Jenny Lake are all part of the same network, so you can mix and match depending on your time frame and ability level.

-- Hidden Falls – (4.8 miles or 1 mile) The Hidden Falls Trail is one of the most popular in Grand Teton National Park.
+• Hidden Falls: (4.8 miles or 1 mile) The Hidden Falls Trail is one of the most popular in Grand Teton National Park.
 Start at the Jenny Lake Visitor Center and hike clockwise on Jenny Lake Trail and then on to Hidden Falls.
 For a shorter hike, take the boat shuttle across Jenny Lake and hike a mile up to the falls.

-- Cascade Canyon Trail – (14.6 miles or 8.8) The Cascade Canyon Trail can be accessed from the backside of Jenny Lake Loop Trail and then west along Cascade Creek into the canyon.
+• Cascade Canyon Trail: (14.6 miles or 8.8) The Cascade Canyon Trail can be accessed from the backside of Jenny Lake Loop Trail and then west along Cascade Creek into the canyon.
 This out-and-back hike allows you to get pretty deep into the backcountry without a huge elevation gain and you can turn back at any point.
 You can also take the boat shuttle across Jenny Lake to shorten the trail to 8.8 miles, round trip.

 Important Tips for Grand Teton National Park Camping

-Like most national park campgrounds, Jenny Lake Campground is no-frills.
 Each campsite includes a picnic table, fire pit, and bear locker.
 There is a flat, level pad to pitch your tent on, which we always appreciate.
 Ours had room for two small tents.

 The washrooms include toilets and sinks, but no showers, and there are water spigots sprinkled throughout the campground for filling up your bottles and for cooking.
 Here are a few tips for a successful camping trip at Jenny Lake Campground.

-- Be bear aware!
+• Be bear aware!
 There are both grizzlies and black bears in Grand Teton National Park.
 When camping at Jenny Lake Campground, it is super important that you never leave food or beverages unattended.
 When not eating, your campsite should be crumb-clean, and you can only have out camp chairs and a tent.
 The rangers and campground hosts are really good about patrolling to make sure campers keep their sites clean, and they will come around and tell you if a bear has been spotted in the campground.

-- Bring a swimsuit.
+• Bring a swimsuit.
 Jenny Lake is cold and refreshing.
 If you’re going to swim, be aware that you can’t swim from the shoreline between the boat concession area and the north shore inlet, but there are plenty of other places to swim with awesome views of the mountains.

 Elevate your adventure!
 Add a bit of luxury and intrigue to your vacation in Grand Teton National Park.
 Rent a Mercedes-Benz Sprinter campervan from Monterra Campervans.